-Gasoline itself was not invented, but rather, is a byproduct of the petroleum industry, namely from the production of kerosene and refining of crude oil.
-It was thrust into popularity with the introduction of automobiles, which had the option of using various fuels sources, but ultimately decided upon gasoline for its strong combustion properties.
-Since then, numerous ways have been invented to improve the quality of gasoline as it is refined from crude oil all over the world.
-Gasoline can be a particularly nasty thorn in a consumer’s side, due to prices at the pump being highly volatile as the prices of crude are known for their dramatic price swings over small periods of time.
+Gasoline itself was not invented, but rather was discovered as a by-product of the production of kerosene and the refining of crude oil.
+It was thrust into popularity with the introduction of automobiles, which had the option of using various fuel sources, but ultimately settled upon gasoline for its strong combustion properties.
+Since then, numerous developments have improved the quality of gasoline as it is refined from crude oil all over the world.
+Gasoline can be a particularly nasty thorn in a consumer’s side; prices at the pump can wildly fluctuate due to the dramatic price swings of crude over small periods of time.

-From an investment standpoint, the term petrol or gasoline, refers to Reformulated Gasoline Blendstock for Oxygen Blending (RBOB), which is simply the term given to unleaded gas futures.
+From an investment standpoint, the terms “petrol” or “gasoline” refer to Reformulated Gasoline Blendstock for Oxygen Blending (RBOB), which is simply the term given to unleaded gas futures.
 Seasonally, gas futures tend to dip in the winter months, November and December, and reach their peaks between April and May.
-Because the United States is the largest consumer of gasoline, how our nation uses gasoline can have a major impact on global prices [see also Commodity Investing: Physical vs. Futures].
+Because the United States is the largest consumer of gasoline, how our nation uses it can have a major impact on global prices [see also Commodity Investing: Physical vs. Futures].

-As mentioned above, gasoline is a natural byproduct of crude oil.
+As mentioned above, gasoline is a natural by-product of crude oil.
 For every three barrels of crude oil refined, approximately two barrels of gasoline can be salvaged.
-Refining this essential fuel can be done in a variety of different ways, with the most popular being forms of ‘cracking’.
-Cracking is a process where hydrocarbon molecules are broken up by heat and pressure, into lighter molecules.
-There are various forms of this process, including thermal cracking (the most popular), and catalytic cracking.
+Refining this essential fuel can be done in a variety of ways, with the most popular being forms of “cracking”.
+Cracking is a process whereby hydrocarbon molecules are broken up by heat and pressure into lighter molecules.
+There are various forms of this process, including thermal cracking (the most popular) and catalytic cracking.
 Other production/refining methods include polymerization, alkylation, and isomerization.

-The most prolific uses of RBOB gasoline is fuel for various products like cars, lawn mowers, generators, pressure washers, and many other common household appliances.
-But it can also be used for other things like removing paint or grease, and is even used in numerous pesticides and weed killers [see also Invest Like Jim Rogers With These Three Agriculture Stocks].
+The most prolific uses of RBOB gasoline is as fuel for various products such as cars, lawn mowers, generators, pressure washers, and many other common household appliances.
+But it also has other applications such as removing paint or grease, and is even used in numerous pesticides and weed killers [see also Invest Like Jim Rogers With These Three Agriculture Stocks].